zyapguy/silenthill3trainer/README.md

 - Small easter eggs
 - Stuff that works 2% of the time
 - Literal malware
+- Uninterpretable Win32API Garbage.
+Such as legacy NT Kernel calls (such as `NtQueryInformationProcess`)

 Other than that, you are good :)